|

 appointed Admiral effective that date.

-Works Corp., Bath, Maine, 12 July 1952, sponsored by Mrs. John S.
+Iron Works Corp., Bath, Maine, 12 July 1952, sponsored by Mrs.

-McCain, Jr., daughter-in-law of Admiral McCain; and commissioned
+John S. McCain, Jr., daughter-in-law of Admiral McCain; and commissioned

 12 October 1953 at Boston Naval Shipyard, with Comdr.
 E. R. King